In today’s video I want to talk about the biggest retroactive jealousy trap that I see sufferers falling into over and over again.

 So as you probably know by now, I’ve been putting out content on the topic of retroactive jealousy since 2013.

-I’ve received thousands and thousands and thousands of emails and one of the things I spend a lot of my time doing is looking for patterns, sorting emails depending on the topic, really trying to quantify certain questions, certain concerns, certain themes, certain personality traits, looking for patterns among retroactive jealousy sufferers.
+I’ve received thousands and thousands and thousands of emails.
+One of the things I spend a lot of my time doing is looking for patterns, sorting emails depending on the topic.
+Really trying to quantify certain questions, certain concerns, certain themes, certain personality traits, looking for patterns among retroactive jealousy sufferers.

 And thankfully I have a database of thousands of case studies to refer to.